aroneklund/DTU-27626-cancer/README.md

 For more information about the MuTect2 output go to [MuTect2][MuTect2].

 ### PART 4.
-Interpretation of resuling somatic mutations
+Interpretation of the resulting somatic mutations

 #### 4.1 - Interpretation of somatic mutations